The Old West

 The Old West is a series of books about the history of the American Old West era, published by Time-Life Books from 1973 through 1980.
 Each book focused on a different topic specific for the era, such as cowboys, American Indians, gamblers and gunfighters.

-Overview
+Release overview

-Each volume in the series is 240 pages long, featuring many contemporary pictures and illustrations.
+Each volume, excepting the 27th, in the series is 240 pages long, featuring many contemporary pictures and illustrations.
 They are bound in a padded imitation leather hardcover binding with the series name, title of the book, and publisher imprinted in gold on the spine of the book.
-The front cover of the book has a glued-on oval shaped picture.
+The front cover of the book has a glued-on oval shaped picture, in most cases showcasing artwork by contemporary artists such as Frederic Remington (like the one in the infobox to the right) or Charles M. Russell – and who are otherwise heavily represented with their work on the interior pages of the series as well.
 Beneath the picture embossed in the faux leather is a set of cattle horns with a rising sun depicted between the horns.
 The outline of the cover is embossed with a rustic rope.
 The back cover is blank.
 The series was issued without a dust jacket.
 There are 27 volumes in the series, of which volume 27, the "Master Index", was executed as a stapled 65-page soft cover release, not featuring any illustrations:

+Despite the golden age of the Western having already ended in the home market by the time the series was launched, it did manage to become one of the more popular and financially successful Time Life book series.
+This was further exemplified by the fact that the series remained in print for the better part of two decades, ultimately selling over three million copies in the US alone.
+However, it was not the series as a whole that enjoyed reprint runs, but rather the individual volumes which were reprinted according to need as some titles were more appealing to the public than the others.
+For example, the most popular title, volume 8 – The Gunfighters – is known to have had at least ten printings, the last one in 2004.
+Volume 15 – The Chroniclers – on the other hand, has only three printings known, the original printing, followed by reprints in 1979 and 1981.
+It is, together with the Master Index, the least reprinted volume of the series, all the others having at least four printings.